 There are 24 award categories and it is one of the most talked about events of the year.
 It has been televised every year since 1953 and honours films released in the United States during the previous 12 months.

 The 2019 Oscars is the 91st staging of the event and will be held at the Dolby Theatre in Hollywood, Los Angeles, on Sunday, February 24.

 The event has been hosted for the last two years by Jimmy Kimmel.
 Previous hosts have included Chris Rock, Hugh Jackman and Ellen DeGeneres.

-The nominations are generally released in late January and in-depth Oscars betting markets are formed shortly afterwards.
+The nominations are due to be announced on January 22 and in-depth Oscars betting markets will be formed shortly afterwards.
 There are traditionally five nominees in each category and the winner is announced on the night.

 Oscars Odds 2019